 VAT Registration Documents – CZ

-When registering for VAT in the Czech Republic, the Czech tax authorities require documentation proving that your business is legitimate, active, and legally established.
+When registering for VAT in the Czech Republic, the Czech Tax Authority may require supporting documentation to verify that your business is genuine, active, and legally established.

-This article explains the documents commonly required during the Czech VAT registration process and why they are needed.
+This guide explains the documents commonly requested during the Czech VAT registration process and why they may be needed.

 1. Company Establishment / Certificate of Incorporation